 So anything that you own that is of economic value and can benefit you in the future would be considered an asset.

 Now that we know what an asset is, let us talk about liabilities.
-According to Wikipedia, ‘a liability is defined as the future sacrifices of economic benefits that the entity is obliged to make to other entities as a result of past transactions’.
+An entity’s liability is the sacrifice of economic benefits that it must make to another entity as a result of past transactions.

 Examples of a liability include: